Online Hybrid Juris Doctor Degree Programs for 2026

-If you are looking for a flexible online law degree that enables you to sit for the bar exam, you might want to consider an online or hybrid program.
-Online Juris Doctor (J.D.) degree programs are a combination of online courses and on-campus instruction ideal for working professionals through an online hybrid or a weekend-based format.
-Read on to learn about the online J.D. programs approved by ABA and common admissions requirements, and compare different types of online formats to find the J.D. program best for you.
+If you are looking for a flexible online law degree that enables you to sit for the bar exam, you might want to consider an online hybrid program.
+Online hybrid Juris Doctor (JD) degree programs cater to working professionals by blending online coursework with on-campus instruction, allowing them to advance through the program either in a hybrid online format or through weekend-based sessions.
+Read on to learn about ABA-approved online hybrid JD programs, common admissions requirements, and compare different types of online formats to determine which JD program is best for you.

 What Is a Juris Doctor?

-Aspiring attorneys can earn their Juris Doctor degree through any of the 199 schools and programs accredited by ABA.
-Among these schools, only a few offer hybrid online J.D. programs that combine online courses with on-campus components.
-There are also law schools that offer fully online J.D. degrees, but none are approved by the ABA.
+Aspiring attorneys can earn their Juris Doctor through the many schools and programs accredited by ABA.
+Among these schools, only a few offer online hybrid JD programs.
+There are also law schools that offer fully online JD degrees.

-To determine which one is the best fit for you, consider your career goals, learning style and financial budget.
-Here are some ABA-approved law schools offering online and hybrid J.D. programs:
+To determine which one is the best fit for you, consider your career goals, learning style and budget.
+Here are some ABA-approved law schools offering online hybrid JD programs:

 Loyola University